SomeCodecat/simple-subsonic-rest-api/README.md

 This service handles the complex salt-and-token authentication required by the Subsonic API and exposes simple, clean JSON endpoints that are easy to consume.

-## The Problem Solved

-Modern dashboard widgets often expect simple REST APIs that authenticate with a static header or token.
-The Subsonic API, however, requires a dynamic token to be generated for every single request: a random salt is created, appended to the password, and the md5 hash of the result is sent as a token.

-This proxy encapsulates that entire logic, allowing any simple HTTP client to get data from a Subsonic server without needing to implement the complex and stateful authentication scheme.

-## Features

-- **Simple JSON Endpoints**: Provides easy-to-use endpoints for library statistics and detailed lists.
-- **Handles Subsonic Auth**: Manages all salt-and-token authentication automatically.
-- **Secure**: Protects your proxy endpoints with a required API key.
-- **Performant**: Caches Subsonic API responses to reduce load and improve speed.
-Cache duration is configurable.
-- **Containerized**: Runs as a minimal and efficient Docker container using Python and Flask.
-- **Advanced Glance Widget**: Comes with a feature-rich Glance widget template that includes:
-  - Interactive tooltips on hover to browse artists, albums, and songs.
-  - Client-side search and sorting within tooltips.
-  - Dynamic links that take you directly to the item in your Subsonic server.
-  - Highly configurable to enable/disable features.

 ## Deployment Guide

 This project is designed to be deployed as a Docker container.